 Resident Association Small Grants

-Resident Association Small Grants of up to $750 per association are available in 2019.
+Resident Association Small Grants of up to $400 per association are available as needed.

 The objectives of the Resident Association Small Grants are to:

 - Connect people to each other and place

 - Develop community strengths and capabilities